-Investment app Syfe raises $29.6M Series B led by returning investor Valar Ventures – TechCrunch
+Investment app Syfe raises $30M Series B led by returning investor Valar Ventures – TechCrunch

 Investment apps in Southeast Asia are attracting a lot of funding, and now some are raising fast follow-on rounds, too.
 For example, Indonesian robo-advisor app Bibit raised $65 million in May just four months after a $30 million growth round.
-Now Singapore-based Syfe is announcing that it has closed a $40 million SGD (about $29.6M USD) Series B, only nine months after its Series A. It also said all of Syfe’s full-time employees will receive equity in the company.
+Now Singapore-based Syfe is announcing that it has closed a $30 million Series B, only nine months after its Series A. It also said all of Syfe’s full-time employees will receive equity in the company.

 The latest round’s lead investor is Valar Ventures, which also led Syfe’s Series A, marking the fintech-focused venture capital firm’s first investment in an Asian startup.
 Returning investors Presight Capital and Unbound participated, too.

-This brings Syfe’s total raised so far to $70.7 million SGD (about $52.3 million USD) since it was founded in 2019.
+This brings Syfe’s total raised so far to $52.4 million since it was founded in 2019.
 The startup did not disclose its Series B post-money valuation, but founder and chief executive officer Dhruv Arora told TechCrunch it increased 3.6 times from its Series A. The company also hasn’t disclosed total user numbers, but assets under management have grown four times since January, thanks in large part to user referrals and the launch of new products like Syfe Cash+ and Core portfolios.

 “To be honest, we weren’t really looking to raise a Series B,” Arora told TechCrunch.
 “We saw some of the positive outcomes of resources from our Series A. We really scaled up the team and started launching new products and options for our users.”
 Syfe probably could have waited another six months to a year to raise a new round, he added, but its investors approached the startup again and offered good terms for another round.

-Note: Update: Post corrected to reflect that the funding was in USD.